Dominican Republic: Global Health Initiative™

 - Swim in the natural caves and cenotes of Dudu Lagoon

-A primer for studying medicine or public health, this program is designed to give a progressive experience—you’ll challenge your preconceptions of health by learning about the differences between public health and medicine, and receive guidance from medical and public health professionals.
-Learn about seven of the critical elements that create the spectrum in which healthcare is dramatically affected, and gain field experience by doing physical work that is public health-focused and aims to improve the lives of thousands of Dominicans living in poverty.
+Challenge your preconceptions of health by learning about the differences between public health and medicine, and receive guidance from local medical professionals.
+Learn about the seven critical elements of human security and how health care fits into the picture; gain field experience by doing physical work that is public health-focused and aims to improve the lives of hundreds of Dominicans living in poverty.

 Your Adventure is Just Around the Corner!

 Health and poverty are strongly linked.
-The Dominican Republic’s poorest residents live in bateyes—marginalized settlements—in tin and cardboard shacks without potable water.
-Work on public health projects that prevent disease, and see how initiatives such as providing cement floors and bottle bathrooms can contribute to locals' daily and long-term health.
+Work on public health projects that prevent disease, and see how initiatives such as water tanks can contribute to locals’ long-term health.
 Volunteer at health intervention programs, shadowing medical professionals as they provide pro-bono consultations to patients in at-risk communities.
-Spend a day ensuring that mobile medical clinics operate smoothly by supporting setup and filing.
-Finally, knowledge is power, especially with staying healthy!
-Help educate youth and families on developing healthy habits.
+Spend time ensuring that pop-up medical clinics operate smoothly by working in various stations.

-This program is built around a curriculum designed by GLA’s local program partner, 7Elements.
-You’ll learn through experiences in the field and lectures and discussion at Home Base, that health doesn’t fall solely under the responsibility of doctors and nurses.
+You’ll learn through experiences in the field and lectures and discussion at Home Base that health doesn’t fall solely under the responsibility of doctors and nurses.
 Gain deep insight on how political, economic and environmental systems also intersect to create the vast global health spectrum.
-Shadow medical and public health professionals and observe practices for providing health services on the ground in developing communities.
-Learn how community engagement is crucial to breaking the cycle of poverty and poor public health for good.
+Shadow medical professionals and observe practices for providing health services on the ground in developing communities.
+Learn how community engagement is crucial to breaking the cycle of poverty.

 Home Base is a rustic ecolodge built from local materials in the style of the Taíno people.
 The beach is just a short walk away, and students have access to a swimming pool onsite.
 Students will share rooms with roommates, and have shared bathrooms with cold-water showers.
 Food will be healthy and locally sourced, including meats, beans, rice, vegetables and fresh fruit.